Last updated: May 13 2022

 In this article, let’s explore these tools measure up based on a specific use case: connecting your HubSpot CRM and Mailchimp to sync marketing contact lists with sales.
 I’ll be looking at their functionality, ease of use, as well as the quality of customer support.

-Best for: connecting your CRM with your marketing tools
+Best for: connecting your CRM with your marketing automation tools like MailChimp, ActiveCampaign, Sendinblue, and Hubspot Marketing.

 According to research, revenue growth is 70% more common among companies where sales and marketing cooperate effectively.
 So, if you want to connect these two departments to skyrocket your revenue, look no further than Outfunnel.

 Outfunnel’s core functionality is an App connector for connecting data between your customer relationship management platform (CRM) and marketing tools.
-Additionally, Outfunnel offers web visitor tracking and lead scoring to keep sales and marketing aligned.
+Additionally, Outfunnel offers web visitor tracking and lead scoring to keep sales and marketing aligned, and can help with marketing attribution.

 Its biggest advantage over Zapier revolves around integrations that are designed for sales and marketing workflows.
 We’re talking about powerful integrations like syncing new contacts and meeting activities from Calendly to Pipedrive or automating when certain campaigns in your email marketing app get sent out to lead lists defined in your CRM.